Big Basin is closed indefinitely due to the August 2020 lightning fire; see the Big Basin page for details.

 Start at park headquarters.
-Cross Opal Creek on the bridge across from the museum and snack shop to reach the Skyline-to-the-Sea Trail.
-Turn right.
+Cross Opal Creek on the bridge across from the museum and snack shop to reach the Skyline-to-the-Sea Trail, then turn right.
 After an all-too-short walk under the superb old-growth redwood lowlands along Opal Creek, turn left onto the Dool Trail.
 Continue straight at the next few intersections as the Dool Trail climbs through a redwood-filled ravine.
 The redwoods generally get smaller as the trail climbs, but as the trail approaches Middle Ridge Fire Road, it enters an attractive ridgetop redwood grove.

 After the summit, the fire road resumes climbing and soon enters a dense redwood grove.
-The redwoods here appear to be old growth, although in this upland environment there aren’t any really big trees.
-Most of the trees are blackened and there's no groundcover, just dead leaves from the abundant tanoak trees.
+The redwoods are old growth, although in this upland environment there aren’t any really huge trees.
+In addition, the woods start transitioning to a drier, more open look without any of the usual dense huckleberry groundcover.

 After a brief brushy stretch, the connector trail starts off as a barely-visible track worn into the leaf litter.
 Further along, the trail is cut into a steep hillside, making it easier to follow.
 The trail descends through remarkably open redwood uplands with evidence of logging; there’s no groundcover at all, just brown leaf litter.
 It’s a striking look

 Turn left at the first intersection.
-It's easy to miss the correct trail: the intersection is marked with a signpost, but unfortunately none of the arrows points to the Basin Trail, which is a nearly invisible track to the left.
+The trail is marked as the "Lane-Sunset Rim Trail" on the signpost but it’s actually the Hollow Tree Trail.
 The trail climbs steeply past the Johansen Shingle Mill, which has been reduced to a collection of rusted-up equipment in a dismal, logged forest.
 The trail then levels off and winds around ravines for quite a long time.

 The trail levels out and passes through sparse chaparral, crossing several rock outcroppings and running along a surprisingly sharp ridge before beginning a steep descent into a redwood-filled canyon.
 The dark old-growth redwood grove, with its huge trees rising high on the hillsides above the burbling creek, is the finest in the upper Opal Creek area and makes a striking contrast with the bright, sunny chaparral and panoramic views from just a few minutes ago.
 The grove has a really dense understory of tanoak (which is probably the result of fire suppression) but mostly lacks groundcover.

 The trail ends at the paved North Escape Road, which was built in 1935 to allow campers to escape the park in case of a forest fire.
 Turn right and cross an auto bridge.
 The Skyline-to-the-Sea Trail resumes to your right, but it’s easier and more scenic to just stay on the road.
 The shady road, covered with redwood needles, alternates between old growth and second growth forest but is pleasant throughout.
 After the intersection with the Sequoia Trail, the woods improve and the road passes some now-closed campgrounds and day use areas.
 The redwoods get progressively more impressive as you approach the Visitor Center, culminating in the roadside Stanford Group.